- Windows 11 is the biggest change in years in the PC-powering software scene, so it comes as no surprise that you want to download it right away.

 Besides the fact that you’ll be able to download the latest version and then upgrade your PC, note that you’ll also have the option to create a bootable USB drive.
 Just use a USB drive with at least 8GB of storage in that regard.

 While upgrading the operating system, you can choose which programs to keep.
 Do that for all, save them to a new location, or delete everything from the system and enjoy a fresh start.

-As for the public beta, do note that we strongly recommend installing it on a second tester device as bugs will most likely be part of the package.
+As for any Insider Preview builds, do note that we strongly recommend installing them on a second tester device as bugs will most likely be part of the package.

 Windows 11 is the biggest change in years, so it’s only natural to want to enjoy it as soon as possible.
 As for those of you worried about getting a message saying This PC can’t run Windows 11, rest assured that it can be easily solved.

 Let us know in the comments area below if you like the idea of an early beta version as part of the Windows Insider Program or if only the full version is the one you have in mind.